clarklindev/threejourney/45-environment-and-staging/README.md

 In index.jsx create a created function and send it to the <Canvas> attribute named onCreated:

+- this takes precedence over setting background on css.

 ```js
 const created = () => {
   console.log("created");